How to make back to school a safer time

 Unni hopes new legislation, passed in January, aimed at curbing cellphone use in Tennessee school zones, will help keep pedestrians safer.

-Overall, she urges drivers and pedestrians to be vigilante while traveling in school zones.
+Overall, Unni urges drivers and pedestrians to be vigilante while traveling in school zones.

 “Parents should talk with their children about safe pedestrian practices,” she said.
 “Walkers should keep their eyes on the road and focus on their surroundings, not on their phones.
 They should put away their phones and headphones until they reach their destinations.”